guyernest/mdbook-exercises/SYNTAX.md

 - Optionally followed by a `### Explanation` section with markdown

 **Rendering:**
+- The `reveal` attribute controls visibility:
+  - `on-demand`: Hidden by default unless globally configured to reveal
+  - `always`: Shown expanded regardless of global config
+  - `never`: Kept hidden; the UI hides the toggle
-- Hidden by default with a "Show Solution" button
+- Hidden-by-default solutions have a "Show Solution" control
 - Warning text encouraging attempt first
 - When revealed, shows code + explanation